roshanlam/SearchGar/ReadMe.md

 ## ToDo
+- [ ] Work on the actual search functionality
 - [ ] Work on the Login and SignUp Page
 - [ ] Access the user's google drive for reading and writing
 - [ ] Create a Folder with name SearchIt and create files to store information that the user chooses